lev-gc/lesson-learn/README.md

 #  LessonLearn
-Here is the project to note the lesson learn of myself.
+Here is the project to mark the lesson learn of myself.